tibetan-nlp/classical-tibetan-corpus/README.md

 ## CoNNL-U

-The [CoNNL-U](http://universaldependencies.org/format.html) is used by the UD project to represent annotated texts.
+The [CoNNL-U](http://universaldependencies.org/format.html) format is used by the UD project to represent annotated texts.
 We have also converted our texts to this format.

 CoNNL-U format requires a sure analysis; therefore it is not possible to list multiple